blankenshipg17/ISPel-content-web-applications/web-apps/MVC_JavaScript/file1/index.md

 * Controller dictates how user interacts with model
 * View provides actions that use controller to manipulate model (or modify view)
 * Controller tells model what should be done.
+* <mark>Question:</mark> why we want to split a system into these components?
+Why not just one component?

 ## What are the advantages of MVC Architecture?
 * Advantages: